Trenten Beram Inducted into the Legends of Philippines Track and Field

 May 18, 2017

-Filipino National 200m Record Holder Trenten Beram, 21 grabbed the lead time for South East Asia in the 400m with a time of (46.56).
-The performance was done at the American Athletic Conference Outdoor Championships in Houston last weekend.
-Beram mark took the lead from 2015 SEA Games silver medalist Quach Cong Lich (Vietnam) who registered (46.66) at round 3 of the Asian Grand Prix in Taipei last month.
+Filipino National 200m Record Holder Trenten Beram, 21, grabbed the lead time for South East Asia in the 400m with a time (46.56).
+And did the performance at the American Athletic Conference Outdoor Championships in Houston last weekend.
+Beram mark took the lead from the 2015 SEA Games silver medalist Quach Cong Lich (Vietnam), who registered (46.66) at round 3 of the Asian Grand Prix in Taipei last month.

-Beram’s opening time this year was 47.62 and his previous best of 47.00 was established at Jacksonville last year.
-Beram broke the time in the heats in 46.90, before surpassing it again in the finals.
+Beram’s opening time this year was 47.62, and he established his previous best of 47.00 at Jacksonville last year.
+Beram broke the time in the heats in 46.90 before surpassing it again in the finals.

-46.56 is the third-fastest time ever by a Filipino.
-Behind the National record of Isidro Del Prado 45.57 (1984) and tied with Julius Nierras 46.56 which he ran in 2007 to win the SEA Games.
-As of now, Thailand’s Kunanon the SEA Games Champion has not registered at the time yet this season.
+46.56 is the third-fastest time ever by a Filipino behind the National record of Isidro Del Prado 45.57 (1984) and tied with Julius Nierras 46.56, which he ran in 2007 to win the SEA Games.
+Thailand’s Kunanon, the SEA Games Champion, has not registered yet this season.

-The Deadline for selection of SEA Games is the first week of July as the SEA Games will be held at the end of August.
+The Deadline for selecting the SEA Games is the first week of July, as the SEA Games will be held at the end of August.

 Apr 23, 2016

 2015 Weekly Relays Elimination B Flash Back: Beram dishes out an easy 400 Win